 - Missing follow-up appointments.
 As is the case with directly disobeying a doctor, failure to attend scheduled follow-ups will give a judge an easily identifiable reason as to why you are unable to work.

 - Failure to communicate with your doctor.
 As mentioned earlier, an honest dialog with your physician is the best way to get the care you require and ensure that a judge finds no justifiable reason to deny your claim.
 Remember to always be forthcoming with your physicians.

 If you are having difficulty finding a doctor or explaining your situation to the doctor you have, contact the Social Security Disability attorneys at Kaplan Lawyers PC to help.
-Our consultation is free and we charge no fee unless we win your case.
+Our consultation is free from car accident lawyers in Huntington or Social Security Disability attorneys and we charge no fee unless we win your case.